apache/mxnet/docs/tutorials/gluon/learning_rate_schedules_advanced.md

 #### 1-Cycle: for "Super-Convergence"

-Cool-down is used in the "1-Cycle" schedule proposed by [Leslie N. Smith, Nicholay Topin (2017)](https://arxiv.org/abs/1708.07120) to train neural networks very quickly in certain circumstances (coined "super-convergence").
-We implement a single and symmetric cycle of the triangular schedule above (i.e. `inc_fraction=0.5`), followed by a cool-down period of `cooldown_length` iterations.
+So we can implement the "1-Cycle" schedule proposed by [Leslie N. Smith, Nicholay Topin (2017)](https://arxiv.org/abs/1708.07120) we use a single and symmetric cycle of the triangular schedule above (i.e. `inc_fraction=0.5`), followed by a cool-down period of `cooldown_length` iterations.

 ```python